alanszlosek/rust-sharding-statsd-proxy/README.md

 # Current Features

-* Hardcoded shard configuration
+* Configured using INI file
+    * Bind interface and port
-    * Number of shards
+	* Number of processing threads (set this to according to your CPU cores)
     * IP addresses of downstream Telegraf+StatsD servers
 * Receives StatsD messages, 1 or more per UDP packet
-* Shards the metric+tags string to one of N downstream servers as UDP
+* Queues incoming StatsD packets, and uses processing threads to shard and send metrics to one of N downstream servers

 # Future Work

-* Configuration via file and commandline flags
+* Configuration via commandline flags
-* Queue incoming StatsD packets, and use a processing thread to take advantage of multiple CPU cores
 * Batch outgoing StatsD metrics up to max UDP packet size to reduce number of UDP packets

 # Running it